bbbruno/WearAmI/wearables/WearAmI_apps/README.md

 5. To download the log file, connect the smartwatch to the PC via USB
 6. In Android Studio, open the **Android Device Monitor** (Tools-->Android-->Android Device Monitor)
 7. Open the **File Explorer** tab: the log file is in the folder */mnt/shell/emulated/0/*

-Sensory data read by the smartwatch appear in the WearAmI app on the paired smartphone.